vkishore-confluent/gaming-platform-unlocked/README.md

 ### 1. Producing Multiple Event Types in Single Topic

+A seamless gaming experience requires events of different types (relating to the same entity) to be consistently and sequentially ordered.
+Given that ordering is not preserved across multiple partitions, events of different types must flow through a single topic if they’re to be sequentially ordered.
+Confluent’s Schema Registry can be used to ensure that data of different types in a single topic remains consistent between consumers and producers.
+This also helps to reduce transfer costs.

 In order to maintain order and process events of related data, storing multiple event types in one topic is crucial.
 Also, in order to reduce the transfer cost, integrating the producers and consumers with a schema registry will be the first item in your list.

 ### Architecture Diagram: